 How much you could save by replacing your gas boiler?

 - Ensure that anybody working on gas appliances is on the Gas Safe register

 - Ensure that your boiler has a gas safety certificate (legal requirement for landlords)

-- Fit a Carbon Monoxide alarm (For more information see the Hampshire Fire and Rescue Service Blue watch scheme)
+- Fit a Carbon Monoxide alarm (For more information see the Hampshire Fire and Rescue Service or Blue Lamp Trust scheme)

 - Fit and regularly test smoke alarms in your home (see the Hampshire Fire and Rescue Service website.
 Free home safety checks are available for some vulnerable residents)

 - Regularly sweep your chimney if you have an open fire or stove

 - Vulnerable households may be eligible for additional assistance (sometimes including free gas safety checks) via the Priority Services Register.
 Contact us or your utilities company for more information.

 What to do if your heating breaks Tips on how to keep warm and well Tips on how to keep cool and well